 A strawberry that has Mara Des Bois and Gariguette, both highly reputed for flavour, in its heritage has a lot to live up to.
 Unfortunately for Manille, despite what the catalogues will tell you it is simply not in the same league.
 It lacks the intense flavour of both and on the sharp side if picked a moment before it is so ripe it is about to turn alcoholic.
 Berries are small and although the plant produces many of them, yields are only average.
+However it does have one advantage.
+It is the earliest on the plot that I’m currently growing.

 You can buy bare root strawberries for delivery in early spring or in pots for planting in the spring.